Nisekoi

-Nisekoi: False Love (ニセコイ, Nisekoi) is a Japanese romantic comedy manga series written and illustrated by Naoshi Komi.
+Nisekoi: False Love (ニセコイ, Nisekoi) is a Japanese manga series written and illustrated by Naoshi Komi.
 Nisekoi was first published as a one-shot manga in Shueisha's seasonal Jump Next! magazine before being serialized in the shōnen manga magazine Weekly Shōnen Jump from November 2011 to August 2016, with its chapters collected in 25 tankōbon volumes.
 Nisekoi was published in English in Viz Media's digital magazine, Weekly Shonen Jump and was also released by the publisher in English in digital and print volumes.
 A three-volume novel series, titled Nisekoi: Urabana, written by Hajime Tanaka, was released from June 2013 to April 2015.

 A 20-episode anime television series produced by Shaft was broadcast from January to May 2014.
 A 12-episode second season, titled Nisekoi:, was broadcast from April to June 2015.
 Aniplex of America has licensed the series for streaming and home video distribution in North America.
 A live-action film adaptation premiered in December 2018.